 ADVERTISEMENT

-Did you know that today is National Love Your Pet Day?
+Did you know that National Love Your Pet Day is February 20?
 While I had not been aware that this holiday even existed until recently, I like to look for any excuse to buy the fancy chew sticks and preferred peanut-butter treats for my two tiny terriers.
 Now, we’ve written about weaving for pets before.
 We even devoted a rather famous—some might argue infamous—issue of Handwoven to it, so I won’t talk about that here.
 What I would like to suggest is that if you want a pet but can’t have one, this option remains: Weave a pet.

 That’s right, weave a pet—all it takes is a pin loom, a few put-ups of yarn, and a copy of Zoo Crew.
 In Deborah Bagley’s endlessly delightful eBook, you can find pet possibilities galore, from the usual dogs and cats to the more exotic—I mean, who wouldn’t want a miniature elephant?
 While these pin-loom pets are certainly not the same as the real deal, there are a few ways in which they surpass their flesh-and-blood counterparts.